commerceblock/docs/source/coordinator/index.rst

 .. code-block:: bash

   ./scripts/demo.sh && cargo run --example demo

+This script is also used in a `tutorial <https://commerceblock.readthedocs.io/en/latest/guardnode/index.html#demo>`_ showing guardnode functionality and interaction with Coordinator.

+After the script is complete the coordinator demo creates two guardnodes and randomly challenges them by randomly including CHALLENGE asset transactions in blocks.
+When the guardnoes respond the coordinator output shows them being verified and stored ready for fee payments to be made later.

 RPC API
 -------

-Any requests need to be sent to CO_API_HOST using Http Basic Authentication via CO_API_USER/CO_API_PASS.
+Any requests need to be sent to ``CO_API_HOST`` using Http Basic Authentication via ``CO_API_USER``/``CO_API_PASS``.

 The following rpc commands are offered:

-* getrequests: fetches all requests for the client
+* ``getrequests``: fetches all requests for the client
-* getrequest {"txid": "hash"}: fetches the specific request
+* ``getrequest {"txid": "hash"}``: fetches the specific request
-* getrequestreponse {"txid": "hash"}: fetches the responses for a specific request
+* ``getrequestreponse {"txid": "hash"}``: fetches the responses for a specific request

 An example of how to generate a response report is showing in `report <https://github.com/commerceblock/coordinator/blob/develop/scripts/report.py>`_.